djhemath/hemath.dev/content/blog/the-perfect-interview-question-for-web-developers.md

 Explain it as in-depth as possible!

-This question may sound simple, but it’s deceptively powerful.
+This question may sound simple, but it's deceptively powerful.
 A strong web developer can break it down into layers, demonstrating knowledge of everything from browser internals to networking, rendering, and security.
-Let’s dive into what an ideal answer could look like, step by step:
+Let's dive into what an ideal answer could look like, step by step:

 ## 1. DNS Resolution

 When you click a link, the browser extracts the domain name (e.g., example.com) from the URL.
-If the browser doesn’t already have the IP address for this domain cached, it sends a DNS query to resolve the domain to an IP address.
+If the browser doesn't already have the IP address for this domain cached, it sends a DNS query to resolve the domain to an IP address.
-* If the DNS query isn’t cached locally or by the ISP, the request travels up the DNS hierarchy, starting from root servers.
+* If the DNS query isn't cached locally or by the ISP, the request travels up the DNS hierarchy, starting from root servers.
 * Once the IP is resolved, the browser knows where to send the request.

 ## 2. TCP Connection and TLS Handshake